streetboy999/DeployWithDocker/README.md

       For SAS support due to the XGUI limitation the lab environment doesn't support it.
 It can run on Mac.
       For Data Manager, by default master-id# is LSF master node. slave1-id# is dmd node. slave2-id# is I/O node.
 In MC+DM environment, by default c1 is the submission cluster.
 You can specify any hosts in cluster c1 as the data source host.
+    5) LSF Explorer
+    When you install LSF (both single cluster or MC), you will be asked if you want to be monitored by LSF Explorer. (default is yes)
+    The tool will install LSF Explorer (server, elastic search and client).
+    From your browser access http://bjhc01.eng.platformlab.ibm.com:8080
+    NOTE: If you run the tool on your mac just access http://127.0.0.1:8080

 (6) How to login?
 	1) After completing the deployment the tool lists all hosts that you can use.
 Or you can run docker ps to check what docker hosts are running.